Eshwaritc/task2/README.md

 # 🎓 Student Grade Management System

 A simple **console-based Java application** to manage student records and calculate grades based on subject marks.
-This project demonstrates the use of **Core Java, OOP concepts, and arrays/objects**.
+This version uses **ArrayList** for dynamic storage of student objects and applies **OOP concepts**.

 ---

 ## 🚀 Features
 - Add multiple students with:
   - Name
-  - Roll Number
-  - Marks for multiple subjects
+  - Marks for any number of subjects
-- Calculates:
+- Automatically calculates:
-  - Total and Average Marks
+  - Average marks
-  - Grade based on Average
+  - Grade based on average
-- Displays a neat **Student Grade Report**
+- Displays all student records in a clean format

 ---